 As well as closet-essentials, each season We Are Kin launches an initiative, raising awareness of wider female-centric causes.
-‘Last season we raised awareness for breast cancer, after a personal scare.
-As women we need to be aware of our bodies and the key changes,’ says Ngoni.
-Check out the online store to get your mitts on beautiful strappy-backed dresses, a head-turningly good linen suit and sassy, figure celebrating swimsuits and stay tuned for the a/w collection dropping available online soon (shoots have been held up due to Covid-19 restrictions).
+“Last season we raised awareness for breast cancer, after a personal scare.
+As women we need to be aware of our bodies and the key changes,” says Ngoni.
+Check out the online store to get your mitts on beautiful strappy-backed dresses, a head-turningly good linen suit and sassy, figure celebrating swimsuits.
+Stay tuned for the a/w collection available online soon.

 View this post on Instagram